-In the tattoo business, it’s true that the occasional unhappy client every now and then is unavoidable.
+In the tattoo business, it’s true that you’ll occasionally be dealing with unhappy clients every now and then.
 While most tattoo experiences will (hopefully) end with a satisfied client, other people are bound to feel unhappy about their tattoos no matter what you try to do.
-Even when they are completed by an experienced artist and to their own specifications, there’s a chance they’ll hate the finished product.
+Even when they are completed by an experienced tattoo artist and to their own specifications, there’s a chance they’ll hate the finished product.
 Maybe your client had unrealistic expectations or maybe they changed their mind about the tattoo later on but whatever the reason for their dissatisfaction, it’s often in your best interest to try to make things right.

 Tips for Dealing with Your Unhappy Tattoo Clients